 The non-certified aide or assistant provides custodial, supportive, long-term personal care services which may also include housekeeping, meal preparation, and companionship.
 However, this can be very confusing depending on which state you live in as there are many variations in job titles, duties and costs.
-As a general rule these types of non-certified aides usually work as either private-duty hires for families OR as employees of non-medical home care agencies.
+As a general rule these types of non-certified aides usually work as either private-duty hires for families or as employees of non-medical home care agencies.

-Homemakers and chore-workers fall under this non-certified category also and usually perform light household duties, meal preparation, laundry and other similar tasks.
+Homemakers fall under this non-certified category also and usually perform light household duties, meal preparation, laundry and other similar tasks.
 Chore workers sometimes do heavier types of cleaning such as washing windows.
 Both of these workers are supervised and they do not provide direct personal care as a rule.
 Companions also without formal training do not perform direct personal care but instead are more limited to providing comfort and companionship to those people who cannot be left alone and unsupervised.

-LPNs sometimes known LVNs or practical nurses must pass rigorous specific state curriculum requirements and a standardized national exam after completion of their college program to obtain their nursing license.
+LPN's sometimes known LVN's or practical nurses must pass rigorous specific state curriculum requirements and a standardized national exam after completion of their college program to obtain their nursing license.
 They are qualified to perform certain skilled nursing procedures and must work under the supervision of a Registered Nurse (RN) or a physician.

-Registered Nurses (RNs) have more extensive education and must pass rigorous state curriculum requirements and a standardized national exam after completion of their college program to obtain their nursing license.
-They are competent to perform all aspects of skilled nursing care in addition to supervising other members of the health team including LPNs/ LVNs, CNAs, and / or HHAs.
+Registered nurses (RN's) have more extensive education and must pass rigorous state curriculum requirements and a standardized national exam after completion of their college program to obtain their nursing license.
+They are competent to perform all aspects of skilled nursing care in addition to supervising other members of the health team including LPN's/ LVN's, CNA's, and / or HHA's.

 Therapists including physical therapists, speech therapists and occupational therapists assist in the rehab of those with physical injuries or disease.
-Restoration of mobility, strength, dexterity, balance, communication skills is often the purpose for therapy.
+Restoration of mobility, strength, dexterity, balance, and communication skills is often the purpose for therapy.
 Helping individuals who are disabled by physical injuries or disease to regain maximum function with activities of daily living is always a main priority.

-Social Workers assist in the evaluation of social, emotional and environmental factors affecting the ill and disabled.
+Licensed social workers assist in the evaluation of social, emotional and environmental factors affecting the ill and disabled.
 They may provide family or individual counseling for those in need or a crisis situation.
 Medical social workers offer support and often help identify and locate appropriate community resources.